-Victoria Larson, professor and chair, received a PhD from McMaster University.
+Victoria Larson, professor and chair, received a PhD from McMaster University and an M. Litt. from Oxford University.
 Her research interests include: the dramatic and philosophical writings of Seneca the Younger, classical tradition, and reception (especially as they relate to the eighteenth and nineteenth centuries), and the critical theory of life- and travel writing.
 She teaches a variety of courses including Beginning and Intermediate Latin, Latin Literature, Mythology and the Senior Humanities Seminar.
 She is the director of the Institute for the Humanities and the author of the following books: The Role of Description in Senecan Tragedy in series Studien zur klassischen Philologie (Frankfurt am Main, 1994), ed.
 M. von Albrecht, University of Heidelberg, Ma Double Vie: The Memoirs of Sarah Bernhardt (Albany, NY: State University of New York Press, 1999) and My Beloved Toto: Letters from Juliette Drouet to Victor Hugo 1833-1882 (Albany, NY: State University of New York Press, 2005).

 Mary C. English, professor and deputy chair, received a PhD at Boston University.
 Her research interests include Greek drama and the reinterpretation of these plays by contemporary American playwrights.
 She has also published extensively on Latin pedagogy.
 She teaches a variety of courses including Greek and Latin language classes at all levels, as well as courses in classical civilization and literature.
 She is the author, most recently, of A New Latin Primer with Georgia L. Irby, which was published in 2015 by Oxford University Press.